aleph-im/aleph-docs/docs/tools/aleph-client.md

 ## Test using Docker

-Use the Aleph client and it's CLI from within Docker or Podman with:
+Use the aleph.im client from within Docker or Podman with:

 ```shell
 docker run --rm -ti -v $(pwd)/data:/data ghcr.io/aleph-im/aleph-client/aleph-client:master --help